wschella/mu-search/README.md

 docker-compose up -d
 ```

-After reindex has completed, each indexed project will now contain a property `files` holding the content of the files linked to the project via `dct:hasPart/^nie:dataSource`.
+After reindex has completed, each indexed project will now contain a property `files` holding the content and metadata of the files linked to the project via `dct:hasPart/^nie:dataSource`.

-Searching is done on the defined field name, `files` in this case, as on any other field:
+Searching the file's content is done using the nested property `content` on the defined field name, `files` in this case:

 ```
-GET /documents/search?filter\[files\]=open-source"
+GET /documents/search?filter[files.content]=open-source"
 ```

 ### How to inspect the content of a search index